 47.1 If the formation lap has started, and the Race Director decides the start should be aborted, the abort lights will be switched on, a board saying "ABORTED START" will be displayed, all cars should return to the grid and all Competitors will be informed of the likely delay using the official messaging system.
-Once the start time is known the starting procedure will begin again at the five (5) minute point.
-The starting procedure will begin again at the ten (10) minute point.
+The starting procedure will begin again at the ten (10) minute signal.